 I just spent thousands of dollars on a bike that goes nowhere.
 I love that bike that goes nowhere.
 I really don’t want to give it up, nor do I want to stop exercising.
 I spoke with Carolyn Zyloney, a headache specialist and neurologist at Unity Rehabilitation and Neurology at Ridgeway (Rochester Regional Health), who explained the type of exercise leading to these migraines varies from person to person.
 But, she says, it’s usually brought on by and occurring only during or after strenuous physical exercise.
 “People do not necessarily need to stop exercising entirely, but may modify their workouts to reduce the risk of a recurrent headache,” Zyloney says.
 “For example, they may reduce the intensity of their workout.”

 That’s no fun, though.
 I love spinning, and the intensity is what gives me the exercise high—along with the headache.
 I want one without the other.
 “Sometimes,” Zyloney says, “I will prescribe a medication such as Propranolol or Indomethacin to take prior to exercise to reduce risk of an exertional headache.”

 “A warm-up prior to strenuous exercise also can help prevent exercise headaches,” the Mayo Clinic recommends.
-I set aside time for a five-minute warm up so my blood vessels wouldn’t go from zero to 100 in a matter of seconds.
+I set aside time for a five-minute warm-up so my blood vessels wouldn’t go from zero to 100 in a matter of seconds.
 In one study by Varkey and colleagues, they attempted to see what would happen if the migraine sufferers increased their oxygen uptake prior to the intensive workout.
-The participants did a 15-minute light warm-up followed by a 45-minute difficult workout, and found the warm-up prevented the exercise-induced headaches.
+The participants did a light warm-up followed by a longer difficult workout, and found the warm-up prevented the exercise-induced headaches.